NO. OF CREDITS:

 Assignment #8: Time for Reform

-Founded by Jane Goodall in 1991, the mission of Roots & Shoots (https://rootsandshoots.org/) is to empower young people to affect positive changes in their communities.
-Another organization, The New American Dream (https://newdream.org/), is dedicated to helping people become more conscientious consumers and citizens.
+Do you know another organization dedicated to helping youth people become more conscientious consumers and citizens?
 Review the links on their websites and learn more about each organization.
-Write a one-page summary of each organization and choose one (1) of the following options:
+Then write a one-page summary outlining the goals and objectives of the organization of your choice.
+Finally, take action yourself by choosing one (1) of the following options:

 ADDITIONAL ASSIGNMENTS REQUIRED FOR UNIVERSITY QUARTER CREDIT